jhdrn/myra/README.md

         // The "setup" function takes a `ComponentContext` argument ctx => {

+            // Default prop values can be set via the defaultProps property ctx.defaultProps = { myProp: 'default value' }

             // The context can be used to attach event listeners
             // for lifecycle events
             ctx.didMount = (props, domRef) => console.log('didMount')